thesephist/torus/README.md

 ```

 This will run `./src/torus.js` through a custom toolchain, first removing any debug function calls and running that result through Webpack, through both `development` and `production` modes.
 Both outputs, as well as the vanilla version of Torus without Webpack processing, are saved to `./dist/`.

-Unfortunately, there's a quick right now where we can only build the production version of the full module. `index.js`, after two builds.
-This is a low-priority fix for me but is on my list.

 ### Generating documentation from comments